flutter/website/src/docs/cookbook/networking/update-data.md

 makes it easy to work with async data sources.
 You must provide two parameters:

   1. The `Future` you want to work with.
 In this case, the future returned from the `updateAlbum()` function.
   2. A `builder` function that tells Flutter what to render, depending on the state of the `Future`: loading, success, or error.

 Note that `snapshot.hasData` only returns `true` when the snapshot contains a non-null data value.
-This is why the `updateAlbum` function should throw an exception even in the case of a 404 Not Found server response.
-If `updateAlbum` returns `null` then `CircularProgressIndicator` will be shown indefinitely.
+This is why the `updateAlbum` function should throw an exception even in the case of a "404 Not Found" server response.
+If `updateAlbum` returns `null` then `CircularProgressIndicator` will display indefinitely.

 <!-- skip -->
 ```dart